-Where a business fails to comply with the Regulations, the Council has the power to serve various types of notice and the power to prosecute.
-Where possible, however, the Council will try to work with the operator to resolve problems.
+Where a business fails to comply with the regulations, we have the power to serve various types of notice and to prosecute.
+Where possible, however, we will try to work with the operator to resolve problems.

-For waste operations no licence will be granted unless any required planning permission had first been granted.
+For waste operations, no licence will be granted until you have the required planning permission.

 Application evaluation process

-The regulator will pay regard to the protection of the environment taken as a whole by, in particular, preventing or, where that is not practicable, reducing emissions into the air, water and land.
+The regulator will look at how you plan to protect the environment by preventing or reducing emissions into the air, water and land.

-The regulator may inform the public of the application and must consider any representations.
+The regulator may inform the public of the application and must consider any queries or complaints.

-No. It is in the public interest that the authority must process your application before it can be granted.
-If you have not heard from the local authority within a reasonable period, please contact us.
+It is in the public interest that the council must process your application before it can be granted.
+If you have not heard from us within a reasonable period, please contact us.

 Please contact us in the first instance.

 An applicant who is refused an environmental permit may appeal to the appropriate authority.
-In England the appropriate authority is the Secretary of State and in Wales are the Welsh Ministers.
+In England the appropriate authority is the Secretary of State.
 Appeals must be lodged no later than six months from the date of the decision.

 Please contact us in the first instance.

-If an application to vary, transfer or surrender an environmental permit has been refused or if the applicant objects to conditions imposed on the environmental permit they may appeal to the appropriate authority.
+If your application to vary, transfer or surrender an environmental permit is refused or if you object to conditions imposed on the permit, you can appeal to the appropriate authority.

-Appeals must be lodged in relation to a regulator initiated variation, a suspension notice or an enforcement notice, not later than two months from the date of the variation or notice and in any other case not later than six months from the date of the decision.
+Appeals must be lodged in relation to a regulator initiated variation, a suspension notice or an enforcement notice.
+Appeals must be made no later than two months from the date of the variation or notice, and in any other case no later than six months from the date of the decision.

-We would always advise that in the event of a complaint the first contact is made with the trader by you - preferably in the form a letter (with proof of delivery).
-If that has not worked, if you are located in the UK, the Citizens Advice Consumer Service will give you advice.
+If you need to make a complaint, we advise that you first contact the trader yourself - preferably by letter (with proof of delivery).
+If that has not worked, if you are in the UK, the Citizens Advice Consumer Service will give you advice.
 From outside the UK contact the UK European Consumer Centre.

-We are required to maintain a public register containing information on all LA-IPPC and LAPPC installations and mobile plant they are responsible for.
+We are required to maintain a public register containing information on all LA-IPPC and LAPPC installations and mobile plants they are responsible for.

 0191 433 7007